darklilium/PO_Interrupciones/README.md

 <li>Show the customers power outages to a closest zoom scale</li>

-<li>Show the informacion about a NIS (customers unique ID) or distribution substations when the user clics on them in the map.</li>
+<li>Show the informacion about a NIS (customers unique ID) or distribution substations when the user clicks on them in the map.</li>

 <li>Make a chart with the quantity of customers affected by zone (region).</li>